-Lodi School District Michael J. Shimshak 115 School Street • Lodi, WI 53555-1046 608-592-3851 shimsmi@lodi.k12.wi.us
+Lodi School District

+Michael J. Shimshak 115 School Street • Lodi, WI 53555-1046 608-592-3851

-49. Lodi, Lodi Charter School
+59. Lodi, Lodi Charter School

-1100 Sauk Street Lodi, WI 53555-1098 Kim Amidon 608-592-3853 amidoki@lodi.k12.wi.us The mission of the Lodi Charter School is to create an educational environment that prepares students in grades 9-12 to meet the challenges of the future.
+Kim Amidon 1100 Sauk Street Lodi, WI 53555-1098 608-592-3853 ext.
+5481 amidoki@lodi.k12.wi.us The mission of the Lodi Charter School is to create an educational environment that prepares students in grades 9-12 to meet the challenges of the future.
 The belief is that all students have the ability to learn but not all students learn in the same way.
 The charter school's goal is to maintain the integrity of obtaining the academic skills necessary to be successful while at the same time addressing the personal and social needs that are unique to the at-risk student and that are difficult to address in a traditional setting.

 The Lodi Charter School has two strands.
 The first, the transitions strand, addresses the transition needs of students moving from eighth to ninth grade.
 The second strand, the graduate strand, addresses the needs of students who are credit-deficient in any area and allows them the opportunity to make up those credits.
-The Lodi Charter School is housed within the Lodi High School.

-Madison Metropolitan School District Art Rainwater 545 West Dayton Street • Madison, WI 53703-1967 608-663-1607 arainwater@madison.k12.wi.us
+Madison Metropolitan School District

+Art Rainwater 545 West Dayton Street • Madison, WI 53703-1967 608-663-1607

-50. Madison, James C. Wright Middle School
+60. Madison, James C. Wright Middle School

-1717 Fish Hatchery Road Madison, WI 53713-1244 Nancy Evans 608-204-1340 nevans@madison.k12.wi.us The James C. Wright Middle School, named for one of Madison's civil rights pioneers, is a school of choice for 160 students in grades 6-8.
+Nancy Evans 1717 Fish Hatchery Road Madison, WI 53713-1244 608-204-1343 nevans@madison.k12.wi.us The James C. Wright Middle School, named for one of Madison's civil rights pioneers, is a school of choice for 160 students in grades 6-8.
 The Madison Metropolitan School District Board of Education established Wright as a charter school in 1995 as a solution to severe overcrowding in the city's middle schools that resulted in the underachievement of many students from south Madison, the only area of the city without a nearby middle school.
 In 1997, Wright moved to a new custom-designed building in south Madison that can accommodate up to 240 students.